 Restricted cash and cash equivalents consist of deposits in banks and money market investment accounts with original maturities of 90 days or less.
-ERCOT's restricted cash and cash equivalents primarily represent amounts received for security deposits from ERCOT's market participants and the funds held on behalf of TEMSFM for the Texas Market Stabilization M Bonds, Series 2021 early redemption (see Note 6 Debt Payable and Note 2 Market Settlement Liabilities).
+ERCOT's restricted cash and cash equivalents primarily represent amounts received for security deposits from ERCOT's market participants.